Introduction to Python

 MaximoFNTodo OK

-a code will be executed at the end whether an exception occurred or not.
+keyword, the code will be executed at the end whether an exception occurred or not

 try:print(variable_no_declarada)except:print("Ha ocurrido una excepción")finally:print("'try except' finallizado")